-For some reason I thought that French Onion Soup would be so hard to make.
-I’m not sure why I even thought that, but I was wrong.
-It’s so easy.
-And this recipe is to die for.
+For some reason I thought that French Onion Soup would be one of those soups that was difficult to make, but was I wrong!
+It’s actually so easy, and worth the effort!
+This recipe is to die for.
 Seriously.
 It’s so flavourful.

 - 2 tbsp butter

 - 1 tbsp olive oil

 - 5 cups sliced onions about 5 medium onions, cut in half then sliced

 - 1 L of vegetable broth or beef

 - 1/2 cup dry white wine

 - 1 tbsp Dijon mustard

 - 2 cups grated Swiss cheese

 Making the soup: